TOGAF® ADM Phase C – Develop the Application Architecture

 What is TOGAF Phase C?

 In TOGAF Phase C, you are creating the application architecture.
 Application architects lead the development of your application architecture.
+The architectural decisions made in Phase C for application architecture interact with decisions made in every enterprise architecture domain.

 What is Application Architecture?